EVR 501. Political Ecology of Marine Management. 3 Credit Hours.

 EVR 527.
 Exploration Science Field Studies.
 3 Credit Hours.

 This course will focus on exploring the coastal and marine environments of South Florida.
 The field component will take place on select weekends throughout the semester.
 Attendance is mandatory.
 Students will be tasked with observing, documenting, and communicating discovery, which are the hallmarks of exploration.
 Coral reefs, seagrass beds, mangroves will be explored and there will be opportunities to use ROVs.
-Students submit one short research paper, an annotated bibliography, and an expedition report.
-The classroom component is virtual and meets throughout the semester.
-The field portion is on the Field School's R/V Garvin via day trips out of Miami, Florida.
+Students submit one observational field journal, an annotated bibliography, and a final expedition report.
+The classroom component meets weekly in person.
+The field portion is on the Field School's R/V Garvin via day trips out of Miami, Florida during select Fridays throughout the semester.

 Senior Standing.